aarguelles93/serverless-fault-tolerant-system/README.md

 - **Behavior:**
   - Each task has a 30% chance to fail processing (simulated).
   - Failed tasks are retried with exponential backoff (10s, then 20s).
-  - After `MAX_RETRIES`, tasks are moved to the DLQ.
+  - After `MAX_RETRIES`, tasks are moved to the DLQ and marked in DynamoDB.
   - DLQ tasks are logged to CloudWatch by the `dlqMonitor` Lambda.

 ## Assumptions